MADA: Meta-Adaptive Optimizers through hyper-gradient Descent: Experiments

 \subsection{Experimental setting}

-\textbf{Data and Model.} In the recent years, auto-regressive models have been widely used for benchmarking and algorithm evaluation \citep{radford2019language, liu2023sophia}.
+\textbf{Data and models.} In recent years, auto-regressive models have been widely used for benchmarking and algorithm evaluation \citep{radford2019language, liu2023sophia}.
 Motivated by this, we evaluate \Mada on the causal language modeling task with GPT-2, over two datasets: Shakespeare \citep{karpathy2015}, and OpenWebText \citep{Gokaslan2019OpenWeb}.
-On the Shakespeare dataset, we train a 6 layer transformer with context size of 256 (11M parameters).
-On OpenWebText, we train GPT-2 (small) with 12 layers, 1024 context size (125M parameters) and GPT-2 (medium) with 24 layers, 1024 context size (335M parameters).
-We use nanoGPT (\url{https://github.com/karpathy/nanoGPT}) codebase for the implementation.
+On the Shakespeare dataset, we train a 6 layer transformer with context size of 256 (11M parameters) and \kaancr{fine-tune GPT-2 (XL) with 48 layers (1.5B parameters)}.
+On OpenWebText, we train GPT-2 (small) with 12 layers, 1024 context size (125M parameters) and GPT-2 (medium) with 24 layers, 1024 context size (335M parameters). \footnote{We use nanoGPT (\url{https://github.com/karpathy/nanoGPT}) code base for the implementation.}

-\textbf{Baselines and learned optimizers.} On OpenWebText, we compare \Mada to Adam \citep{KingmaB14}, HyperAdam \citep{chandra2022gradient} (Adam with $\beta_1$ and $\beta_2$ parameters learned through hyper-gradients), Adan \citep{xie2023adan}, Lion \citep{chen2023symbolic}, and AVGrad.
-We keep the learning hyper-parameters such as learning rate schedule and weight decay identical, except for Lion where we choose a lower initial learning rate as suggested in \citep{liu2023sophia}.
+\textbf{Baselines and learned optimizers.} On OpenWebText, we compare \Mada to Adam \citep{KingmaB14}, HyperAdam \citep{chandra2022gradient} (Adam with $\beta_1$ and $\beta_2$ parameters learned through hyper-gradients), Adan \citep{xie2023adan}, Lion \citep{chen2023symbolic}, and AVGrad. \kaancr{For all the methods we used decoupled weight decay \citep{loshchilov2018decoupled}, i.e. the AdamW variant of Adam is used.} We keep the learning hyper-parameters such as learning rate schedule and weight decay identical, except for Lion where we choose a lower initial learning rate as suggested in \citep{liu2023sophia}.
 For a fair comparison, for all optimizers, we use the same codebase based on \cite{chandra2022gradient}.
 For OpenWebText experiments, we use established parameters for Adam ($\beta_1=0.9,\beta_2 = 0.95, \epsilon=10^{-6}$) and also use these values as the initial parameters for \Mada, HyperAdam, and AVGrad; for other methods we use the parameters suggested in respective papers; and measure the validation loss.
 For Shakespeare experiments, we compare \Mada to Adam and HyperAdam; the relatively small model size in this experiment allows us to sweep the grid of initial $\beta$ parameters and compare the final training loss across many different hyper-parameter choices.
 In some experiments, we also evaluate the final state of \Mada statically, \emph{i.e.}, we take the final optimizer learned by \Mada and use it as the fixed optimizer from the beginning of training, which we refer to as \Mada-FS.